 The idea behind it is it is an extension of the kernel, containing a number of modules and startup scripts.
 It can be easily edited, while editing the kernel would require completely recompiling it again!
 It also allows you to start a mini operating system to load more advanced modules to use as a springboard for loading more advanced operating systems in complicated circumstances, for example network booting!

-(If doing this on PiNet, enter run sudo ltsp-chroot before running the below commands).
+(If doing this on PiNet, enter run sudo ltsp-chroot

-You can generate an initramfs using the mkinitramfs command.
+command.
 For example, to build one for the 3.18 kernels, first get the exact version you with to build with using ls /lib/modules/

-Then use sudo mkinitramfs /boot/myAwesomeInitramfs3.18.img 3.18.6-v7+.
+Then use sudo mkinitramfs /boot/myAwesomeInitramfs3.18.img 3.18.6-v7+

 Note - You must build the initramfs with the exact same kernel version you intend to use.
 Even if they are out by one minor version or they are out of date with the version on the server, devices (like keyboards and mice) may not work